ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-test.md

 ## Test Example

 An example of a DBT test can be seen [here](https://github.com/ccao-data/data-architecture/blob/master/dbt/tests/generic/test_unique_combination_of_columns.sql).
-And this is an example of an implementation of this test on a specific data model.
+And this is an example of an implementation of this test on a specific data model, in this case the `default.vw_pin_universe` view.

 ```yaml
     - unique_combination_of_columns: